Rohan427/GraalVM/README.md

-# SpringBoot GraalVM Native Image and JVM Performance Comparison
+# Spring Boot GraalVM Native Image and JVM Performance Comparison

 ## 1 Overview

-This project was used to perform a brief and basic perfomance and viablity study of a Spring Boot REST API using a standard JVM Docker image and Docker images implementing the AOT GraalVM native compiler.
+This project was used to perform a brief and basic performance and viability study of a Spring Boot REST API using a standard JVM Docker image and Docker images implementing the AOT GraalVM native compiler.

 ### 1.1 What is GraalVM and why do I care?